Group delay and phase delay: Threshold of audibility

-An ideal system should exhibit zero or negligible differential time-delay distortion.

 It is possible to use digital signal processing techniques to correct the group delay distortion that arises due to the use of crossover networks in multi-way loudspeaker systems.
 This involves considerable computational modeling of loudspeaker systems in order to successfully apply delay equalization, using the Parks-McClellan FIR equiripple filter design algorithm.

+Calculating minimum amplifier bandwidths for a specified phase linearity

+As a criterion for calculating amplifier bandwidths for a specified phase linearity, Leach introduced the concept of differential time-delay distortion, defined as: